Council of Ex-Muslims of Britain: CEMB at Pride

 On 8 July 2017, the CEMB took part in the Pride in London march for the first time in order to highlight the fact that 13 states under Islamic rule (14 if Daesh-held territories were included) impose the death penalty for homosexuality, and many of these also execute apostates and blasphemers if they criticise or leave the religion.
 Afterwards, the CEMB was the subject of a complaint from the orthodox East London Mosque (ELM) and others about CEMB's placards used during the march, with claims they were "Islamophobic" and "incited hate", in breach of Pride's guidelines.
 They specifically objected to one banner that suggested their Masjid incited murder - the placard read "East London Mosque incites murder of LGBT."
 Namazie responded that the term 'Islamophobia' is abused to conflate 'criticism of Islam or the political Islamic movement or Islamic State [with] bigotry and racism.'
 She stated that 'we’re obviously opposed to bigotry ourselves.
 We need to stand up to racism and bigotry and at the same time we should be able to criticise religion and the religious right.'
 'Pride is full of ‘God is gay’ and ‘Jesus had two fathers’ placards as well as those mocking the church and priests and pope, yet hold a sign saying ‘Allah is gay’ – as we did – and the police converge to attempt to remove them for causing offence.'
 After a brief inquiry into the 'Allah is gay' placards, London police allowed the CEMB protesters to proceed.
 Pride in London organisers launched an investigation into the matter, with a spokesperson saying: "If anyone taking part in our parade makes someone feel ostracised, discriminated against or humiliated, then they are undermining and breaking the very principles on which we exist.
 Our code of conduct is very clear on this matter...
 We will not tolerate Islamophobia."
 The row escalated when Pride organisers published a statement in August along the same lines, and CEMB responded with a fierce statement criticising the policy of Pride organisers, whom they accused of 'a cultural relativism and tone policing that is only applicable to critics of Islam and never [to] critics of Christianity,' and '[buying] into the Islamist narrative that betrays the persecuted and defends the persecutors.
 This is a politics that rewards bullies and blames victims.'
 CEMB went on to highlight instances of homophobia committed by the East London Mosque, for which the mosque apologised and promised not to let it happen again.
-Peter Tatchell, co-organiser of the first Pride in London in 1972 and Patron of Pride in London, came out in support of CEMB, while confirming the EML's track record of homophobic incidents.
+Peter Tatchell, co-organiser of the first Pride in London in 1972 and Patron of Pride in London, came out in support of CEMB, while confirming the ELM's track record of homophobic incidents.

 Several other prominent activists such as atheism advocate professor Richard Dawkins and Muslim reformist Maajid Nawaz sided with CEMB as well.
 8 months later, Pride organisers met with CEMB and agreed to let them participate again in future Pride marches.